Put It Away!

 When Travelling…

-Which Elizabethan ball gown to wear when dining out on a submarine or Sherman tank?
-And what deportment to observe when traveling in a Victorian bustle in an aeroplane's sardine class (and how to get the trunk and the lady's maid into the overhead)?
+Which Elizabethan ball gown to wear when formally dining out on a submarine or in a Sherman tank?
+And what deportment to observe when travelling in a Victorian bustle in an aeroplane's sardine class (and how to get the trunk and the lady's maid into the overhead)?
+(Try treating Monday as beginning at say 10pm on Sunday.
+Then you ease into it instead of being hit with it on waking up.)

-Until recently, I thought that I had everything a man could possibly need: a roof over my head; running water; writing implements; a few items of clothing, some decent reading material; and, finally, a toothbrush and paste.
+Until recently, I thought that I had everything a man could possibly need: a roof over my head; running water; writing implements; a few items of clothing, some decent reading material; and a toothbrush and paste.
 How misconceived.
 I realise, now, that i lack the one essential: an air fryer.
-See how it dehydrates!
-This leads me to consider other implements one does not realise (until too late, but which time one's life is in ruins) that one does not have.
-There is the heavily polluting diesel-powered machine, the smallest model being the size of a walk-in closet, the function of which is to make, by the guttering spluttering of its engine, a noise sufficient to cover up a guest's eructations at dinner parties.
+See, it dehydrates!
+This leads me to consider other implements one does not realise (until too late, but which time one's life has been ruined) that one does not have.
+There is Dr Blossom-Snogger's Patent Noise Obturator, a heavily polluting diesel-powered machine, the smallest model being the size of a walk-in closet, the function of which is to make, by the guttering spluttering of its engine, a noise sufficient to cover up a guest's eructations at dinner parties.
 Each guest brings his own.
 A Victorian thing.
-The dining room is soon thick with blue-grey smoke, but at least no-one will have let let the side down.
-Let it be known, and everyone will want one.
-And the shoulders-mounted portable inflatable carbon-unit cubicle with integral seat.
+The dining room is soon thick with blue-grey smoke, and most guests are unconscious from smoke inhalation, but at least no-one will have been heard to do anything improper.
+And the Wear-A-Cubicle shoulders-mounted portable inflatable carbon-unit wearable portable cubicle with integral seat.
 No sense leaving yours at the office.
-Simply unplug and go home; return to work fully clothed.
-Of course after each commute, the subway car is littered with those stupid yellow things, tacks, photos, etc, but it's all worth it for the needful personal protection and sheer convenience.
+Simply go home, and return, wearing it.
+Of course after the crush of each commute, the subway car is littered with those stupid yellow things, tacks, photos, etc, but for sheer convenience…

 Woody Allen and The Sandwich